taoye0330/lyft-analytics-project/Lyft Lifetime Value/README.md

 ## Objectives :dart:

-1. **Recommend Driver's Lifetime Value:** Calculate the projected lifetime value of a driver to Lyft.
+1. **Calculate Driver's Lifetime Value:** Calculate the projected lifetime value of a driver to Lyft.
 This involves assessing the overall revenue generated from a driver's rides considering expenses and fee structures.

 2. **Identify Key Factors:** Determine the main factors influencing a driver's lifetime value.
 These could include ride distance, ride duration, prime time, etc.